lilynorthcutt/heartDiseaseIndicators/README.md

   <h2 align="center">Heart Disease Indicators by Sex</h2>

   <p align="center">
-    Heart Disease refers to multiple heart conditions, the most common being coronary artery disease (CAD).
-Heart disease, causing 1 in 4 deaths, is the leading cause of death in the United States.
-Gender disparities in studying CAD throughout history are well documented and frequent.
+    Heart disease is a leading cause of death in the United States.
+Gender disparities in studying heart disease throughout history are well documented and frequent.
 This can lead to unequal treatment and diagnosis for patients based on gender.

-This project aims to identify indicators for heart disease, and understanding how patient sex plays a role in indicators and identifying indicators.
+This project identifies indicators for heart disease, and understanding how patient sex plays a role in which indicators to focus on for diagnosis.
     <br />
     <br />
     :heart: